artth02/Bastion/README.md

 #
 ### Messaging

-Only what you have to care about is, tell bastion what and who will recive your information. <br />
+The only thing you have to care about, is to tell bastion what and who will receive your information. <br />

 Bastion message is an object, and have two attributes:<br/>

-**meta**: This attribute tell bastion some procedures about the reciving channel, like in example.<br/>
+**meta**: This attribute tell bastion some procedures about the receiving channel, like in the example.<br/>
-**notification**: Its what you want to send, bastion do not care about what you will send to him, he only transport that to other sockets.
+**notification**: Its what you want to send, bastion do not care about what you will send to him, he only transports that to other sockets.

 ``` javascript
     {